beatrizpenalva/millennium/README.md

 </p>

 ---

-## 🚀 Getting Started
+## 📂 Scaffolding

-📂 The file is structured as follows:
+The project folders and files were structured as it follows:

 ```text
 ./